canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/artik-5-10.md

 Description: These steps will walk you through flashing Ubuntu Core on a Samsung Artik 5 or 10.
 ---

+# Samsung Artik 5 or 10
 ![](http://i.imgur.com/tZ619Fm.png)

-## Ubuntu Core on a Samsung Artik 5 or 10

 We will walk you through the steps of flashing Ubuntu Core on a Samsung Artik 5 or 10.
 At the end of this process, you will have a board ready for production or testing snaps.